RazorOp/razorops-web/_posts/2024-04-09-linux-errors-solution-with-explanation.md

 adjust resource limits using commands like ulimit.

-26. Error: Invalid option -- 'x'
+1. Error: Invalid option – ‘x’

 Example command:

-$ grep -x "pattern" file.txt
+$ grep -x “pattern” file.txt

 Solution: This error occurs when providing an invalid option to a command.
 Review